Play around with the recipe all you want, but two rules should be followed:

 In anything other than a smoker, you can safely omit the cure, though many people favor the taste of cured jerky anyway.

 Cure can be found under multiple names.
-A couple are “Prague Powder #1” or “Instacure”.
+A couple are “Prague Powder #1” or “Instacure #1”.
 They may be available from your butcher but are easily found online.
 No matter what the name, it is a pinkish 1:16 salt/Sodium nitrite mixture (6.25% sodium nitrite).

-Or you can substitute “Morton Tender Quick”, which is available at grocery stores, which has all the salt in it already.
+Or you can use “Morton Tender Quick”, which is available at most grocery stores.